mozilla/extension-workshop/documentation/develop/getting-started-with-web-ext.md

 ## Using web-ext

-Before you start using `web-ext` locate an example extension to use—if you don’t have one, use one from the <a href="https://www.firefox.com" target="_blank" rel="noreferrer noopener" title="webextensions-examples">webextensions-examples</a> repo.
+Before you start using `web-ext` locate an example extension to use—if you don’t have one, use one from the [webextensions-examples](https://www.firefox.com) repo.

 #### Testing out an extension